quinton-ashley/cemu-no-gyro/README.md

 ## Please consider donating!

-If you appreciate my work and will continue to use this app please pay for it by donating an amount of your choosing.
+If you appreciate my work and will continue to use this app please pay an amount of your choosing.
 Thank you!

 Monthly Donations:
 Patreon: <https://www.patreon.com/qashto>

 Single Donation:
 Paypal: <https://www.paypal.me/qashto/5>
+Venmo: @Quinton-Ashley

 ## Credits